 - The beauty of SSH is its simplicity.
 It allows public/private key authentication and is well suited to executing programs for specific accounts.

 - The JITL SSHJob allows shell scripts to add return values to orders.

 - One of the restrictions of SSH connections is that there is limited control of child processes on the remote host.

 - If a number of child processes are spawned by a program during an SSH session and that session is aborted then child processes will continue to run.

 - The SSHJob provides a method for monitoring SSH connections that allows both remote sessions and local task to be terminated.

 SSH Remote Host Connections

 The SSHJob connects to a remote host without the need to install a local SSH client.

-- Supported operations on the remote host include
+- Supported operations on the remote host include:

-- to execute scripts,
+- executing scripts,